 Amid these major changes in financial conditions, JAPAN POST BANK has been steadily investing in foreign securities and private equity funds while properly managing the various risks such as interest rate, foreign exchange, credit, and other types of risks.
-Moreover, in FY2023, we were one of the first banks to begin the move away from the low-profitable BOJ deposit, etc. into Japanese government bonds which have seen significant yield improvements.
+Moreover, in FY2023, we were one of the first banks to strongest performance since first listing on the stock exchange.
+This outcome has allowed us to achieve our financial targets for net income, ROE, OHR, and other at 50 yen per share, we were able to increase it to 51 begin the move away from the low-profitable BOJ ments in the digital field.
+From it, we have steadily from market operations.
+This approach has in turn allowed us to achieve a consolidated net income of indicators two years ahead of schedule.